pinojs/sonic-boom/README.md

 The second argument is the minimum length of the internal buffer that is required before flushing.

-The third argument is a flag that make SonicBoom work synchronously or
+The third argument is a flag that, when true, causes `SonicBoom` to perform synchronous writes.

 It will emit the `'ready'` event when a file descriptor is available.